 Note: While this model assesses changes year over year, keep in mind that advisers file once a year.
 So the most recently filed ADV can be anywhere up to a year old and the prior year’s ADV can be anywhere up to two years old.
 So while this is meant to give an assessment of activity over the last year, it can stretch as far as up to two years back.

-The weekly dashboard is a page that pulls in all new investment advisers and private funds filed with the SEC within the last 7 days.
-The investment advisers are pulled directly from IAPD whereas the private funds can be either from IAPD or those that filed a Form D. This feature is available only for subscribers.
-If you already are a subscriber, click on the Welcome button in the top left corner of the screen and select “Weekly Dashboard.”
+The recent registrants is a page that pulls in all new investment advisers and private funds filed with the SEC within the last 7/30/90 days.
+The investment advisers are pulled directly from IAPD whereas the private funds can be either from IAPD or those that filed a Form D. Note, if the source for the new private fund is IAPD, the date submitted is the date the ADV for the adviser was submitted, not the fund itself.

 Forms 13D and 13G are commonly known as “beneficial ownership reports”, in which investors report ownership of 5% or more in a public company’s stock.
 13D is used for active investors or investors with over 20% ownership.
 13G, which is a much shorter form, is used for passive investors with under 20% ownership.